moedaaboul/Password-Generator/README.md

 ## Room for Improvement

-An add-in to secure store generated passwords by usage purpose would be an interesting additional feature.
+An add-in to secure store generated passwords by usage purposes would be an interesting additional feature.

 ## Contact